Williano/django-bona-blog/README.md

 </p>

 # django-bona-blog
-A Django blog app with a number of features needed for a standard blog platform.
+A Django blog app with features of a standard blogging platform.

 ## Table of contents